Call it a curse of creativity...

 Jeff was raised in a musical household in Oskaloosa, Iowa.
 His father was a band director & mother served as a church choir director.
 While searching to discover his own musical voice, Jeff’s diverse musical influences began to shape an unique direction in his composition style.
 With no words to sing along to, Jeff’s melodies project a mood or environment that often reflects a topical nature.

 1998, Jeff decided rather than pushing his music to various promotional organizations & record companies, he would strike out on his own.
 So JavaMusiK was formed.
-January saw Jeff heading to a small studio in Minnesota on weekends and laying down tracks for what would eventually become his first cd, titled Ascend.
+January saw Jeff heading to a small studio in Minnesota on weekends and laying down tracks for what would eventually become his first of 6 cd's, titled Ascend.

 He has found that while composing, a melody can never be forced.
 “When it is ready, it will arrive.
 Sometimes I set the table for the melody’s arrival, but I often have to make the choice to be patient.
 Other times, a melody will just materialize without warning and I must quickly work with it before it vanishes.”